 He graduated from the University of Melbourne in Chemical Engineering in 1965.
 He obtained his PhD in 1969 and was awarded a CSIRO scholarship to undertake postdoctoral studies in the United Kingdom at the central laboratories of ICI (UK).

-In 1988 he was approached by CRA Ltd, now Rio Tinto Ltd, to take a major role in technology development for that company.
-Many of the company's industrial technology successes are a result of Prof Batterham's work.
+In 1988 he was approached by CRA Ltd, now Rio Tinto Limited, to take a major role in technology development for that company.
+Many of the company's industrial technology successes are a result of Professor Batterham's work.